Boston: Past, Present, Future (Spring 2026)

 These oral histories are overlaid onto a 1930s “redlining” map of Boston commissioned by the Home Owners' Loan Corporation (HOLC), a U.S. federal agency, which was created in 1933 as part of President Franklin D. Roosevelt's New Deal.
 These maps were used for decades to determine which neighborhoods banks would give loans to.
 This “redlining” resulted in profound inequalities in terms of which neighborhoods received investments and which were excluded, based on HOLC mapmakers' perceptions of racial, ethnic, and class divides.

-To learn more about histories of redlining, urban renewal, and blockbusting in Boston, see these resources:
+To learn more about histories of housing (in)justice in Boston and around the country, see these resources.

 Map 2 - Boston: Present (Critical Micro Memoirs)

 Next, we wrote memoir vignettes, investigating how our own lives have been shaped by the places we live, and how institutions and ideologies shape our own rights, options, and decisions.
 This is the critical micro memoir project!
 This project was an extension of our learnings about housing (in)justice.
 First, we gathered inspiration by analyzing mentor texts from Ross Gay, Sandra Cisneros, and Eula Biss.
 Then, we took our own experiences in our own communities relating to housing (in)justice, and wrote memoirs both retelling and reflecting on the experiences.
-We called these “critical micro memoirs” because they reflect on systems of power.
+We call these “critical micro memoirs” because they reflect on systems of power; we use critical theory to read the “text” of our lives.

 You can explore our micro memoirs in the map below, along with contemporary data relating to housing affordability and land usage.
 Click on any of the diamonds to view a student’s micro memoir.